dmilith/TheSS/README.md

 ## FAQ
 * "I don't want to use Sofin to install my software" - Thess is by definition designed to make use of Sofin software.
 If you want to use thess with some other utility - not Sofin - you're on your own.
 I'm not interested in developing any additional package managment support ever.
 It's that simple.
 * "It doesn't work at all.
 No services are starting" - First, make sure you have working "svdss" in background.
 Then make sure you have default shell installed for launched services (/Software/Zsh).
 If you still have problems, please report.
 * "I've found a SIGSEGV in your crappy code.
 How to help you track it?" - First of all, disable optimizations in src/Common.pro.
 Replace "-O3" with "-O0 -g" in compiler flags setting.
-Rebuild project from scratch.
+Rebuild project from scratch (`bin/clean && bin/build`).
 Then just run your code with "lldb" or "gdb", and when you reproduce an error please send me output of "bt" command.
 Your contibution is never forgotten!

 ## Used 3rd party software and licenses info: